Plt Off C E

 On 26 June 1941 two Blenheim Mk IV aircraft of No 53

-Sqn RAF Coastal Command were ordered to attack three
+Sqn RAF Coastal Command were tasked to search for and

-German naval ships which had been sighted off the
+attack three German naval ships which had been sighted

-The crew of aircraft PZ-Y were Plt Off Charles
+The crew of aircraft PZ-Y (V6122) was Plt Off Charles

 Greville-Heygate DFC (pilot), Plt Off Geoffrey Troup